Emissions-Based Parking Charges

 Overview of Changes to Parking Charges

-As part of our Parking Strategy (approved July 2024), Hounslow is proposing changes to the way we charge for Council-owned car parks, on-street parking spaces and parking permits.
-This new system will expand the use of emissions-based parking charges.
+As part of our Parking Strategy (approved July 2024), Hounslow proposed changes to the way we charge for Council-owned car parks, on-street parking spaces, and for parking permits.
+The new system, which is aimed at improving air quality and promoting cleaner, more sustainable transport, will expand the use of emissions-based parking charges from Friday 28, February 2025.

 Emissions-based parking charges means charging for parking based on the vehicle’s level of Carbon Dioxide (CO2) emissions.
 The less polluting a vehicle is, the less the user pays for parking.